elwhite321/d-marc/README.md

 Thanks to joshreve and his [repo](https://github.com/joshreve/dactyl-keyboard) for the inspiration and to start this project.
 Building off his OpenSCAD python port, I want to create a much more configurable keyboard when it comes to the angle of the rows, columns, and thumb clusters.
 Specifically I wanted to try concave columns with convex rows and thumb cluster.
 I would also like to provide the ability for more extreme tilt and tent.
-It seems makes too extreme adjustments to the original break to model.
+It seems too extreme adjustments to the original curvature break to model.
 This code is in its infancy and needs a lot of work still.
 Only the right hand rows and columns are implemented and break easily with different configs.
 It still needs thumb clusters, walls, internal mounts, etc.